MicrosoftDocs/ATADocs/ATPDocs/investigate-entity.md

 ## Look at the User account control flags

 The user account control flags are also imported from Active Directory.
-Azure ATP includes 10 flags that are effective for investigation:
+Azure ATP entity directory data includes 10 flags that are effective for investigation:
 - Password never expires
 - Trusted for delegation
 - Smartcard required